 Bank Of Japan Policy Rate

 The Bank of Japan holds interest rates at -0.10%, which means that secondhand banks actually pay interest to hold their extra cash at the BOJ.
 They are expected to hold interest rates at the same levels again this time, but we have heard some dovish remarks in recent weeks from them and the other major central banks have cut rates during the last few months as the global economy weakens.
-The European Central Bank ECB cut deposit rates from -0.40% to -0.50% two weeks ago, so there's a chance that the BOJ might deliver a surprise rate cut this time, despite expectations.
+The BOJ is not expected to raise rates but they might announce a change in the policy after the last move in December.
 Follow us for live coverage of this event and its effect on the currency by experienced analysts.

 <% indicator.indicator_name %>